Emma Churchill

 Tell us something about yourself that might surprise us

-I have an identical twin sister who is pursing a career in classical violin and we made the decision to live on opposite coasts.
+I have an identical twin sister who is pursuing a career in classical violin on the opposite coast, in San Francisco.

 Piece of advice for a young classical musician

 If this is something you really love, stick with it!
-It’s a wild ride but something about being surrounded by people your age you can always learn from along with being able to make a living doing what you truly love makes it all worth it (in my eyes).
+It’s a wild ride, but the people you meet along the way and are able to learn from or collaborate with makes it all worth it!